 In 2009, composer Laura Karpman unveiled a new work, Ask Your Mama, during Carnegie Hall’s HONOR!
 Festival that celebrated African American music and culture.
-Inspired by Langston Hughes’s poem of the same name, Ask Your Mama is a multimedia exploration of the black experience.
-But Karpman herself is not black.
+Inspired by Langston Hughes’ poem of the same name, Ask Your Mama is a multimedia exploration of the Black experience.
+But Karpman herself is not Black.

 Hughes’ first published collection, The Weary Blues, references African American music in the title poem.
 Later, Hughes would write the libretto to an opera, Mulatto, the book to a gospel play, Tambourines to Glory, and the lyrics to Kurt Weill’s Street Scene.
 Hughes even wrote two illustrated children’s books about African American music and musicians: The First Book of Jazz and Marian Anderson: Famous Concert Singer.

 Ask Your Mama: 12 Moods for Jazz was Hughes’ poetic response to riots that erupted at the Newport Jazz Festival in 1960.
 Though the riots have since been proven to be the result of overcrowding in the tiny seaport town, there’s no doubt that racial tensions were high.

 That same year, Charles Mingus and Max Roach were furious that many mainstream white artists were programmed to appear during the Newport Jazz Festival, rather than African American innovators.
 They organized a rival festival in the same town.

 Hughes’ Ask Your Mama is, unsurprisingly, full of music.